premAI-io/dev-portal/blog/2023-07-31-quarterly-earnings-chatbot/index.md

 The `convert_audio_to_text` function takes in a path to an audio file as an argument and then used the OpenAI Whisper Tiny model running locally to transcribe the audio to text.

 You can call the `convert_audio_to_text` function and give it the path to the mp3 file if you want to test out the function.

+I have a sample MP3 file which is a shortened version of an Nvidia earnings call which you can download at this [repo](https://github.com/htrivedi99/prem-blogs/blob/main/quarterly-earnings-chatbot/nvidia_earnings_call.mp3)

 ## Step 3: Chunk the text